Sign up today

 Approximately 6.5 hours walking

 Today is about shipwrecks, sandy pathways, exposed heathland and maybe even first glimpse of the Apostles.
 What better place to commence the walk and get your bearings than The Gables Lookout, one of Australia’s highest cliff-top vistas.
-After the challenging undulations of yesterday, day three is pleasantly less furrowed.

 More than 300 ships have come to grief on this stretch of coastline.
 Your first stop is aptly named Wreck Beach.
 It’s a suitable reminder of those early days and treacherous ocean voyages.
 If conditions allow, you’ll drop down to Wreck Beach and hear tales of pillaging and misfortune including a ship which travelled from China whose cargo of tea coloured the ocean.
 Depending on the tide, an alternate route leads through to Devils Kitchen, home to arguably Australia’s best lavatory vista!